Homemade Probiotics for Chickens?

 If you notice that your hens have loose stools or the feathers around their vents are encrusted with feces, a good round of probiotics might be just what they need to get their intestines back in good shape.

-Here are some reasons that your chickens might need probiotics:
+Here are some reasons why your chickens might need probiotics:

 - They’ve finished a course of antibiotics or dewormers